What to expect for the future of Brum

-Birmingham is going through a lot of change, since the 1980s Birmingham has been revilasteid with pure youth through the economic restructuring of the estate regeneration and transformation of its surrounding environment.
+Birmingham is going through a lot of change since the 1980s Birmingham has been revitalised with pure youth through the economic restructuring of the estate regeneration and transformation of its surrounding environment.
 So what does this mean for the green infrastructure network?

 Birmingham’s Green Infrastructure Network

 Over the next 10 years, Birmingham plans of forming a wider ‘green infrastructure network’.
 The council plans to make green space more accessible across the city, making it easier to be connected to local parks, sporting areas and local open space forming a wider greener infrastructure network.
 With plans to make it easier to access the countryside and beyond Birmingham has big, spacious plans making a city feel more homely.